-What Bash Scripting Is and Why It Matters for Server Administration
+What Bash Scripting Is and Why Server Administrators Rely on It

 Server administrators use bash scripts to automate backups, rotate log files, monitor disk space, deploy applications, and respond to system events.
-The scripts you write can range from a simple three-line file that clears old log entries to a complex multi-step deployment pipeline.
-The key is that once the script works correctly, you never need to remember the steps again.
+The scripts range from a simple three-line file that clears old log entries to a complex multi-step deployment pipeline.
+The key advantage is that once a script works correctly, you never need to remember the steps again.

 This guide covers the building blocks you need to write useful bash scripts for real server tasks.
-You do not need to be a programmer to follow along.
+You do not need a programming background to follow along.
 If you can read and write basic commands in a terminal, you have everything required to start scripting.

-Your First Bash Script: The Basics You Must Know
+Your First Bash Script: The Core Concepts You Need

 Before writing any script, open a terminal and confirm bash is your active shell.